Introduction

 With a ratchet lock: the operator can pull the cable out, let it engage the ratchet mechanism, and “freeze” the tool at a comfortable working distance.

-This feature is especially useful when tools, hoses and cables need to remain suspended in position for longer periods, or if you are using it to retract a EV charging cable and you don't want the retractor to be pulling o the cable while charging.
+This feature is especially useful when tools, hoses and cables need to remain suspended in position for longer periods, or if you are using it to retract a EV charging cable and you don't want the retractor to be pulling on the cable while charging.

 All Tecna balancers with a ratchet lock have the option of disabling the ratchet lock.